apache/flink-web/community.md

 	</tr>
 </table>

-# Issues
+## Issues

 We use JIRA to track all code related issues: {{ site.FLINK_ISSUES_URL }}.

 All issue activity is also mirrored to the issues mailing list.

-# IRC
+## IRC

 There is an IRC channel called #flink dedicated to Apache Flink at irc.freenode.org.
+There is also a [web-based IRC client](http://webchat.freenode.net/?channels=flink) available.

 The IRC channel can be used for online discussions about Apache Flink as community, but developers should be careful to move or duplicate all the official or useful discussions to the issue tracking system or dev mailing list.

-# Team
+## Team

 <table class="table table-striped">
 	<thead>